 has been committed,

-immediately notify the Department of State Police.
+immediately notify the Illinois State Police.

 All investigations conducted by the Inspector General shall be